OSCNWeb/oscn-careers/_posts/2021-12-21-programmer-intern.md

 **Education / Experience:**

-- Interest in Associates or Bachelor’s degree in Computer Science, Information Systems, or related field or equivalent work experience.
+- Interest in Associates or Bachelor's degree in Computer Science, Information Systems, or related field or equivalent work experience.
 A degree in Computer Science is preferred.
 - 1 year training or experience in an MIS/Computer course field creating web-based applications or course field using .NET programming.
 - 1 year training or experience in an MIS/Computer course field using with SQL and T-SQL.
 - Knowledge of Service-Oriented Architecture (SOA) is preferred.
 - Prior experience in the court system, legal field, or accounting is a plus.
 - Experience with SharePoint, Visual Studio and multiple programming languages, a plus.
 - Excellent problem solving, analytical skills and technical troubleshooting skills.